-This Fellowship's surveillance activity is centered around cancer cluster investigations.
+This Fellowship's surveillance activity titled Cancer Cluster Guidance and Outbreak Investigations is centered around investigations of unusual patterns of cancer.
 The fellow will be tasked to participate and assist in the coordination and implementation of each deliverable.
-The development of update guidelines for cancer cluster investigations will take about 10 to 15 hours per week for up to 3 months.
-We get approximately two to three new cancer concerns per year, which take about 8 to 10 hours to conduct preliminary analytic work, and approximately 15 hours per week for 3 to 6 months for a cancer concern that requires further investigation.
+In collaboration with the Section of Epidemiology's Environmental Program, ACR public health data analyst, and the primary mentor, this fellow will lead the development of state-specific guidelines for cancer cluster investigations, which will take about 10 to 15 hours per week for up to 3 months.
+The fellow will be tasked to help lead a Cancer Concerns workgroup with partners.
+This activity will happen quarterly and takes 2 to 3 hours to prepare for each meeting, which includes reports of cancer concerns that ACR is monitoring.
+We get approximately two to three new cancer concerns per year, which take about 8 to 10 hours to conduct preliminary analytic work, and approximately 15 to 20 hours per week for a cancer concern that requires further investigation.
+Some cancer concerns can be addressed in a few months, and some investigations may last up to a year.